USEPA/egrid/README.md

 ## Code base organization

 This project is structured as an RStudio project.
 To ensure that all scripts run correctly, load the `eGRID_R.Rproj` within RStudio to enable the project environment.
 Within the project, the codebase uses the `renv` to allow users to replicate the package environment.
-This will automatically load upon opening the project.
+This will automatically load upon opening the project or a user can use the command `renv::load()`.

 ### Production model